chtz/terraform_aws_service_catalog_demo/README.md

 # lib_s3_demo

-Deploying an AWS Service Catalog product with Terraform (however, due to the current immature support in Terraform, this is not recommended).
+Provisioning an AWS Service Catalog product with Terraform (however, due to the current immature support in Terraform, this is not recommended).

 # lib_s3_demo_cf

-Deploying an AWS Service Catalog product using CloudFormation (provided "as is" - this was not the focus of this POC).
+Provisioning an AWS Service Catalog product using CloudFormation (provided "as is" - this was not the focus of this POC).

 # Issues